jimmyatintel/edetector_go/README.md

 - Log the error when the scan crashes because of the agent
 - Implement better terminate method for builder/parser
   - add new status "terminating"
-- Implement go unit test
+- Implement go unit test1
+- Add RejectAgent TaskType

 Fixed Bugs:
 - Fix the issue of Error storing log to database: Data too long for column 'content'
 - Fix the deadlock issues
-- Remove unnecessary panic()

 To-Do:
 - Implement feature flags